- Study at Deakin

 The Ethics, Law and Professional Development (ELPD) theme constitutes 12.5% of the marks for HME301-HME302.
-Assessment for ELPD is integrated across HME301 and HME302, and includes a 3000 word risk management (patient journey) assignment (35%), 5 journals with reflections on ELPD issues in clinical practice (40%), a tutorial in each rotation (25%) and completion of the Professional Competence Process (hurdle requirement).
+Assessment for ELPD is integrated across HME301 and HME302, and includes a 3000 word risk management (patient journey) assignment (35%), 5 journals with reflections on ELPD issues in clinical practice (40%), a seminar in each rotation (25%) and completion of the Professional Competence Process (hurdle requirement).

 Knowledge of Health and Illness

 A combined mark for HME301 and HME302 will be awarded based on performance in a 3 hour MCQ summative Progress Test during the School of Medicine semester 2 examination period.
 The Progress Test will assess material covered in the six Year 3 clinical rotations and the four Year 4, Semester 1 rotations.
 Standard setting will be used to determine a pass score on the Progress Test for students completing HME302.
 Students must achieve an overall pass mark on the Progress Test to be eligible to progress to HME401.
 Students who are assessed as borderline may be offered an opportunity for supplemental assessment, in which case a maximum grade of 50% P will be awarded for the Progress Test mark.

 Students who have been assessed as having failed the Progress Test will be considered as having an unsatisfactory performance and will be awarded a fail (N) grade for HME301 and HME302.
 Students who fail will be required to repeat all components of Year 3.